Schedule is regularly updated.

 QAA Data: Managing Documentation • Big Sur I-III

 This session will provide you with expert tips and guidance on preparing for the expected post-pandemic scrutiny of governmental Medicare claims that could jeopardize reimbursement.
-Common problems encountered in billing, coding, and supporting documentation can and do lead to incidents of fraud, waste, and abuse.
 Explore the use of the QAA process and data to manage documentation and financial risks.
 Develop prioritized action plans and efficiently respond to ADRs for PDPM.

 CE Hours: 1